 Arouse that Desire

-Normally unless we have seen “something” that will caught our attention, we will not continue reading the letter.
+Normally unless we have seen “something” that will catch our attention, we will not continue reading the letter.

 It is as if we’re having some checklists that we mark on as we read the content of the letter and if it passed, voila!